-- 2.4.3 The ecological evaluation of a feature or area of habitat takes into account the level of conservation importance of the species, as well as other factors such as the level of use of the habitat or feature by a species, whether the species or habitat is locally or regionally common or rare, as well as other criteria that contribute to a feature's importance.
-In this way, the method of evaluation provides a system that combines legislative protection of species and/or habitats and conservation parameters that all contribute to the ecological importance of the receptor. - 2.4.4 For the purpose of evaluating local reptile populations, the northern section has been sub-divided into five separate sub-sections, these being; Sections NL 1-5 (refer to section 1.1.4).
+2.4.3 The ecological evaluation of a feature or area of habitat takes into account the level of conservation importance of the species, as well as other factors such as the level of use of the habitat or feature by a species, whether the species or habitat is locally or regionally common or rare, as well as other criteria that contribute to a feature's importance.
+In this way, the method of evaluation provides a system that combines legislative protection of species and/or habitats and conservation parameters that all contribute to the ecological importance of the receptor.